Hygeia AnalyticsLogo

 Another Study Highlights Huge Economic Impact of Pesticide Use and Exposures

-Posted on November 16, 2016 in GMOs, Hot Science, Pesticides | 286 Views | Leave a response
+Posted on November 16, 2016 in GMOs, Hot Science, Pesticides | 300 Views

 This study reports some remarkable numbers quantifying the economic impact of exposures to endocrine disrupting chemicals.
 Pesticides cause the second largest impact — some $44 billion — right behind flame retardants.
 While worrisome enough, the huge increases now occurring in herbicide, insecticide, and fungicide use on farms growing the three major genetically engineered (GE, or GMO) crops (corn, soybeans, cotton) is bound to markedly increase exposures, reproductive problems, birth defects, and a host of life-long health problems.
 Hopefully sooner rather than later, the agricultural commodity groups and farmers will rediscover prevention-based Integrated Pest Management (IPM) and start to reduce their…